ucsdsysnet/sandia-experiment/README.md

 ### Scripts
 - Run [install-dependencies.sh](./scripts/setup/install-dependencies.sh) to install dependencies, covered in the section below.
-- Run [setup-host.sh](./scripts/setup/setup-host.sh) on both machines to tune for best performance.
+- Run [setup-generic.sh](./scripts/setup/setup-generic.sh) on both machines to tune for best performance.
 See script for detailed optimizations broken into separate functions.
+- Run [setup-corundum.sh](./scripts/setup/setup-curundum.sh) on both machines if you are using FPGA NICs.
+- Run [setup-cx5.sh](./scripts/setup/setup-cx5.sh) on both machines if you are using CX5 NICs.
 - Run [setup-src-host.sh](./scripts/setup/setup-src-host.sh) `--enable-tc-mapping` to add `tc` TX queue mapping rules for each IP.
 See comments in script for details.
     - (Old) <s>You can use `--assign-multiple-ips` on sender side if using `src ip` match rules in `tc filter`.
 See notes in this script for details.
 In that case, you need to use `-B $bind_src_ip` in [run-iperf-clients.sh](./scripts/run-iperf/run-iperf-clients.sh)** to properly bind each client to a particular src ip.</s>
 - Run [setup-dst-host.sh](./scripts/setup/setup-dst-host.sh) `--assign-multiple-ips` to add multiple IPs on the destination host.
 We can further scale this with more IPs/interface or more machines.